fghaas/froscon2020/markdown/modes.md

 * A wiki and an issue tracker (provided you don’t lock them down with silly view permissions), in contrast, both make it *very* easy to share, find, **and** contextualise information.

+  Note that “wiki”, in this context, is shorthand for any facility that allows you to collaboratively edit long-form documents online.
+That can be an actual wiki like a MediaWiki, but also something like Confluence, or even shared Google Docs.

+  Likewise, “issue tracker” can mean RT, OTRS, Jira, Taiga, Bugzilla, whatever works for you.

 * Video calls are even worse than chat or email, because sharing information works but doesn’t scale — you can’t reasonably have more